aws-samples/amazon-rekognition-large-scale-processing/README.md

 #### Deployment

-1 - Clone the code of thi repository.
+1 - Clone the code in this repository.

 2 - Proceed with the following commands in the Terminal.